dm-cdb/Arduino/Temp-sensor/readme.md

 ![adc-temp-formula](https://github.com/user-attachments/assets/36a52585-5e9e-45a9-a5bf-52f3e3751464)

 Now the problem is that the correction factor TS_OFFSET and TS_GAIN are usually nowhere to be seen in the device signature octets, as advertised by the datasheet.
-So here is a way around to get reasonable data.<br>
+We propose here is a way around to get reasonable data.<br>
 First note that the formula add 25.
-So for 25°C measured, it means that the dividend must be equal zero.
-All we have to do is obtain the ADC value when the case temperature is 25° (measured with a digital thermometer)<br>
+So for 25°C measured, it means that the dividend of the formula must be equal zero.
+All we have to do is then to obtain the ADC value when the case temperature is 25° (measured with a digital thermometer)<br>
 Once you have a reasonable value for 25°, you can calculate TS_OFFSET with :<br>
 TS_OFFSET = ADCW - (273 + 100), with ADCW = (ADCH<<8) + ADCL).
 For my device at 25° the raw value was 317 (ie 0.317v measured by the conversion), which gives an offset of 56.<br>
 To get TS_GAIN will be more complicated.
 A crude way is put the device directly into a freezer for a while : it can support Celsius t° between -40° and +80° according to the Arduino Nano datasheet, but do it at your own risk anyway :-).<br>